 If your business hasn’t already broadened its intake to include hiring tech females, it may be facing a serious handicap.
 Read on to find out why it is so important to include more female candidates in your tech hiring and a few tips to get started.

 There are several benefits that an increased focus on hiring tech females can provide to any business.
 First and foremost, females invariably broaden the experience of a talent pool.
 They add unique perspectives.
 They also add greater innovative potential to the workforce.
-Most recruiters aim to prevent gender bias from impacting an objective talent acquisition strategy.
+Most recruiters aim to prevent gender bias from impacting objective talent acquisition and recruitment strategies.

 Of course, certain workplaces may not have any gender bias impairing their recruiting, but they still may not be deriving the desired results from their hiring efforts.
 If you feel your business could be one of these, the following tips may prove helpful: